 - Cook Time:1 hr 20 mins

 - 1 package puff pastry sheets

-- one dry bean or king cake baby optional
+- 1 dry bean or king cake baby optional

 While your puff pastry is coming to room temperature, add in your butter and sugar in a large bowl and cream.